 If you walk through the pool doors and can’t quite hang on to Amy’s tropical vacation meditation vibe, she suggests talking to an aquatic instructor who can help match you with the right class for you.
 This proactive approach is positive in itself.
 “Doing that is definitely a choice for the New Year that you won’t regret,” Amy says, adding one more thought that might push you to take the plunge: “A person can burn 400-500 calories in an hour depending on the activity, their weight, water temperature, volume and buoyancy.”
 In other words, winter weight gain won’t be anything YOU have to worry about!

 Sharon recognizes the difficulties of this time of year, too.
-“With the holidays over and week four of our New Year’s resolutions in full swing and less hours of sunlight – that can create anxiety.
+“With the holidays over, the launching of our New Year’s resolutions and less hours of sunlight – all this can create anxiety.
 If you or someone you know is dealing with an anxiety condition, it can be difficult to get out of the house and drive to the gym, let alone put your workout clothes on!
 And forget getting into and out of a bathing suit…yikes!!
 It’s enough to keep you home binge watching Game of Thrones!”

 But again, taking the step toward exercise puts you on the best path.
 Turns out water’s resistance is good for more than muscle strength; it’s also beneficial for anxiety.
 “Resistance exercise significantly improves anxiety symptoms among all participants,” Sharon says.
 “In our pool environment, standing in chest deep water is resistance, and walking in chest deep water will increase a feeling of wellness and joy.
 Plus, it’s 30% more work than walking on land.
 Lifting weight, even light dumbbells, will give a feeling of empowerment!”

-If winter leaves you feeling a bit unsettled and anxious with a case of the “Post Holiday Dulldrums” (thank you Sharon!), try to start a new exercise routine or stick with your established program.
+If winter leaves you feeling a bit unsettled and anxious with a case of the “Post Holiday Dulldrums” (thank you, Sharon!), try to start a new exercise routine or stick with your established program.
 Get into the gym, jump into the pool, make a workout date with a friend.
-Take advantage of resources: you might hire a personal trainer or talk to group fitness instructors and fitness instructors on the fitness floor.
+Take advantage of our staff as resources: you might hire a personal trainer or chat with our group fitness instructors to identify a class that might be fun for you.
 They are all happy to share information on how you can get started or keep going with your exercise program this winter!